-The main reasons why iPoker chose All-In Translations is subject know-how, good quality, fast delivery, and no minimum fees.
+The main reasons why iPoker chose All-in Global is subject know-how, good quality, fast delivery, and no minimum fees.
 So for example, when iPoker sends a request to our project management team to translate terms like ‘Sit out’ or ‘Shoot-out tournament’ in 28 languages, we charge for 56 words and deliver everything within 24 hours.

-In other words price and turnaround time are two good reasons to choose All-In Translations for your poker localization, but the most important reason is quality.
+In other words price and turnaround time are two good reasons to choose All-in Global for your poker localization, but the most important reason is quality.
 So how can you ensure excellent quality when you localize texts about poker between languages and cultures?

 Knowing the poker lingo